-Rank Material matters Description Capitals affected Strategies to add material matte 5 Financial stability and growth By diligently implementing our debt reduction plan , diversifying our revenue streams and adopting operational efficiency measures for all our businesses, we plan to improve our financial strength to enable us to grow beyond our existing business lines.
-This will also enable us to generate an adequate return and liquidity for our shareholders ×.
-6 Stakeholder engagement (Customers JV partners, business partners, authorities, suppliers and Shareholders,) Maintaining positive relationships with our key stakeholders is the foundation for our ability to create value.
+Rank Material matters Description Capitals affected Strategies to address material matters 5 Financial stability and growth By diligently implementing our debt reduction plan, diversifying our revenue streams and adopting operational efficiency measures for all our businesses, we plan to improve our financial strength to enable us to grow beyond our existing business lines.
+This will also enable us to generate an adequate return and liquidity for our shareholders. ÷.
+6 Stakeholder engagement (customers JV partners, business partners, authorities, suppliers and shareholders) Maintaining positive relationships with our key stakeholders is the foundation for our ability to create value.
 Sustaining these relationships requires proactive engagement and the right strategies.
-We firmly believe that such relationship will stand the test of time only if it is based on mutual trust and respect) الله الله الله الله ÷.
-7 Reputation We are ethically responsible in everything that we do.
+We firmly believe that such relationship will stand the test of time only if it is based on mutual trust and respect. ÷÷ 7 Reputation We are ethically responsible in everything that we do.
 We set behavioural standards in all of our interactions with our stakeholders and we strive to deliver on our promises.
-We actively monitor responses from all our stakeholders through media and surveys and respond accordingly in order to protect our brands, reputation and our value. () 8 Economic downturn Our businesses are connected to the local macro economic environment.
+We actively monitor responses from all our stakeholders through media and surveys and respond accordingly in order to protect our brands, reputation and our value. © € 8 Economic downturn Our businesses are connected to the local macroeconomic environment.
 Our ability to create value is dependent on key economic drivers.
-The consequences of an economic downturn and the resulting market situation affect our ability to achieve set objectives. () 9 Sustainability - environment In order to leave a legacy to the future generations, we tap on our over 125 years of experience, to determine what we will leave behind for the organization and the people we serve.
-In this context, we adopt a responsible attitude in all matters relating to the environment so as to limit our impact. \$€ \$\ \$''''''''''''''''''''''''''''''' 10 Social and community engagement We believe we have a duty of care to the society at large.
-We actively partner with the community to help building a better tomorrow. ind the second Q 43 INANC ී MANUFACTURED 🜒 INTELLECTUAL 👘 🕯 RELATIONSHIP ${\cal B}$ social and NA
+The consequences of an economic downturn and the resulting market situation affect our ability to achieve set objectives. © 3 9 Sustainability - environment In order to leave a legacy to the future generations, we tap on our over 125 years of experience, to determine what we will leave behind for the organisation and the people we serve.
+In this context, we adopt a responsible attitude in all matters relating to the environment so as to limit our impact. €\$ 10 Social and community engagement We believe we have a duty of care to the society at large.
+We actively partner with the community to help building a better tomorrow.
+Se Maria Mania Maria Maria Mania Ma © 3